Boundary pairs associated with quadratic forms: Introduction

-Moreover, the notion of \emph{boundary pairs} appears also in works of Arlinskii~\cite{arlinskii:96,arlinskii:99,arlinskii:00} (see also the survey~\cite{arlinskii:12} and references therein), but with the Krein extension as Neumann operator and the additional condition that $\ran \Gamma=\HSaux$ (what we call \emph{bounded} boundary pair here, see \Rem{arlinskii.bd2}).
-Arlinskii was mainly interested in characterising all possible variational extensions of the associated minimal operator (for related works by Grubb~\cite{grubb:68} see also \Sec{ext.th}).
-Arlinskii~\cite{arlinskii:99} also associates a boundary triple with a boundary pair in the same spirit as we do in \Sec{bd2.bd3}.
+The notion of \emph{boundary pair} appears also in works of (see also the survey~\cite{arlinskii.in:12} and references therein), but with the Krein extension as Neumann operator and the additional condition that $\ran \Gamma=\HSaux$.
+In other words, given a minimal operator $\Hmin$, Arlinskii defines a boundary pair $(\Gamma,\HSaux)$ associated with $\qf h^\Krein$ such that $\Gamma(\dom \qf h^\Krein)=\HSaux$, i.e., the boundary pair is \emph{bounded} in our notation.
+Arlinskii deals with sectorial operators, and not with non-negative operators, as we do.
+In our opinion, Arlinskii is mainly interested in characterising all possible variational extensions of the associated minimal operator for sectorial operators (we just mentioned Grubb's result for non-negative operators above~\cite{grubb:70}).
+Arlinskii~\cite{arlinskii:99} also associates a boundary triple with a boundary pair in the same spirit as we do in \Sec{rel.bd3}.

-Lyantse and Storozh~\cite{lyantse-storozh:83} use a similar notion for operators (see \Rem{bd2.lm}).
+Lyantse and Storozh~\cite{lyantse-storozh:83} use a similar notion of boundary pairs for operators corresponding basically to \emph{bounded} boundary pairs in our notation.
 There is another approach for first order systems in~\cite{mogilevskii:12}.
 Malamud and Mogilevskii~\cite{malamud-mogilevskii:02} discuss the extension theory for dual pairs of operators or even relations and also provide a Krein-type formula for the resolvents.